MelvinSantanaG/MelvinSantanaG/README.md

 https://sparraguerra.wordpress.com/2015/06/18/c-como-ha-evolucionado-nuestro-lenguaje-favorito

-# 🌱 I am currently learning to use SQL Server one of the proposals and integrated by the technologies proposed by Microsoft.
+# 🌱 I am currently learning how to use SQL Server is one of the proposals and integrated by the technologies proposed by Microsoft.

 ![microsoftsqlserver2](https://user-images.githubusercontent.com/75086982/129493958-2c0b6d9b-7522-4b7a-9d63-97a933c2ba12.jpg)